johager/OpenWeatherData/README.md

 This is the Devmountain iOS App Developer Bootcamp exercise Build Your Own App - API app.

 The app fetches weather data from the OpenWeather API (https://openweathermap.org/api) and displays the current-conditions and 7-day forecast.

 Locations can be entered using an address or GPS coordinates.
+If an address is used, CLGeoder is used to obtain the latitude and longitude which is required by the OpenWeather API.

 The views are created programmatically: Interface Builder isn't used.